 The audience swayed and listened intently to the band’s new material, but some of the album’s new electronic sound and lyrics laced with literary references during songs such as Her Name Was Audre, written about poet Audre Lorde, were lost in the rock-biased setup.

 The new album continues to uphold the highs set by the band in 2012’s The National Health, maintaining the importance of lyrical content while making a successful foray into new and unusual alt-rock territories; Leave This Island sees Bowie-esque tones from Smith and is perhaps their first song not to feature guitars, while songs such as Lydia, the Ink Will Never Dry, inspired by the short stories of Lydia Davies, suggest a reading list for listeners, providing a new way for fans to explore the band’s influences.

 Too Much Information would have benefited from a slightly more refined set up for it’s launch show to really showcase the subtleties of Maximo Park’s new material, subtleties which give the album a slow release power as new delights emerge with each listen.

-For further information about Maximo Park and future events visit here.
+For further information and future events visit Maximo Park’s website here.